oprema/ResQ-Pi/README.md

 ## How does it work?

-ResQ-Pi waits for me to trigger an alarm with a small infrared control.
-The infrared control I always have with me when I am at home (within reach of the ResQ-Pis infrared reception).
+ResQ-Pi waits for me to trigger an alarm with a small infrared control, a infrared control I always have with me when I am at home (within reach of the ResQ-Pis infrared reception).
-Using the admin panel available with a browser it is possible to configure the device.
-When the IR receiver detects an alarm, it sends SMSs or E-Mails to a unlimited number of designated recipients.
+Using the admin panel provided with this software and accessable with a browser, it is possible to configure the ResQ-Pi.
+Whenever the IR receiver detects an alarm, it sends one or more SMSs or E-Mails to a unlimited number of designated recipients.
 The web-front-end is available in German and English.
-A custom electronics manages IR reception.
+A simple custom electronics (Raspberry Pi [HAT](https://www.raspberrypi.org/blog/introducing-raspberry-pi-hats/)) manages IR reception.

 ## What is needed to build a ResQ-Pi?

-I use a Raspberry-Pi B+ or 2 (8GB sdcard) with a wireless usb-stick and a 3D-GSM-Stick.
+I use a Raspberry-Pi B+ or 2 (8GB sdcard) with a wireless LAN usb-stick and a 3G-GSM-Stick.
 The GSM-Stick should include a prepaid card with sufficient credits to be able to send SMS messages.
 The infrared receiver and three LEDs are available through a PCB connected to the GPIO-Port.

 For the folks who thinks that the setup below is too difficult to manage I will provide an Raspbian-Image soon.

-### Techology Stack:
+### Technology Stack:

-- A Python deamon to handle IR (Lirc) commands
+- A Python daemon to handle IR (Lirc) commands
 - SQLite to store configuration parameters
-- Gammu to handle SMS
+- Gammu to handle SMS sending
-- Ruby and sinatra for the web front end
+- Ruby and Sinatra for the web front end
 - Unicorn as application server
 - Nginx as reverse proxy